edlund/linux-microfs/README.md

 the name), it can however be very useful when dealing with a bug which is reproducible with a small set of files (or few operations).

+## Mount options

+It is possible to tweak the behaviour of microfs by specifying options when an image is mounted.

+ * `metadata_blkptrbufsz=%u`: The desired size of the metadata buffer for block pointers.
+ * `metadata_dentrybufsz=%u`: The desired size of the metadata buffer for dentries/inodes.
+ * `decompressor_data_creator=%s`: How microfs should handle
+   decompressor data.
+See the section "Decompressor data" below.
+ * `debug_mountid=%u`: Specify a mount ID which can help with debugging.
+It will printed as an INFO log message when the image is mounted.
+ * `debug_cksig`: Check the super block signature, this is normally not required as the magic number is always checked.

+An example: `mount -o decompressor_data_creator=queue ...`.

+## Decompressor data

+"decompressor data" is basically what a specific decompressor needs to be able to handle compressed blocks.
+It is usually internal state and buffers for the decompressor in question.
+As such, an instance of decompressor data must be protected from concurrent access in order to keep its state sane when there are several simultaneous requests to decompress data.

+`microfs` provides a couple of different ways to deal with decompressor data and access to it:

+ * `microfs_decompressor_data_singleton`: One instance of decompressor
+   data per mounted image, protected by a mutex.
+ * `microfs_decompressor_data_queue`: Multiple instances of decompressor
+   data per mounted image, with a maximum of `2 * num_online_cpus()` instances, protected by a mutex and a wait queue.
+ * `microfs_decompressor_data_global`: One global instance of decompressor data used by all mounted images, protected by a mutex.

 ## Testing microfs